studio-goliath/goliath-acf-annotated-image/readme.txt

 3. Create a new field via ACF and select the Image with notes type
 4. Please refer to the description for more info regarding the field type settings

+== Use in your theme ==

+1. Define your fields of type Annotated Image on ACF admin page
+2. To load scripts and css as needed on front, in your functions.php add :

+if (function_exists('gacfai_get_field')) {
+    wp_register_style('goliath-annotated-image', plugins_url() . "/goliath-acf-annotated-image/assets/css/goliath-annotated-image.css", array(), '1.0');
+    wp_register_script('goliath-annotated-image', plugins_url() . "/goliath-acf-annotated-image/assets/js/goliath-annotated-image.js", array('jquery'), '1.0');
+}

+// Note that you can define here your custom path to your own css and js

+3. In your template, instead of get_field, use gacfai_get_field :

+echo gacfai_get_field('my-field-name', $post_id, 'thumbnail', false, '');

 == Changelog ==

 = 1.0.0 =